26 Sep 2023

-In a significant environmental development, the European Union (EU) has expanded its persistent organic pollutants (POPs) Recast Regulation to encompass PFHxS, along with its salts and related compounds.
+In a significant environmental development, the European Union (EU) regulatory update has expanded its persistent organic pollutants (POPs) Recast Regulation to encompass PFHxS, along with its salts and related compounds.
 This legislative expansion came into force on August 28, 2023.

 Persistent organic pollutants (POPs) represent a class of toxic chemicals that can be either naturally occurring or synthetic.
 These substances share traits of being persistent, bioaccumulative, semi-volatile, and intrinsically highly toxic.
 The EU’s POPs Regulation, originally established in 2019, is designed to restrict and, in some cases, prohibit the production, market presence, and utilization of POPs.